MikroElektronika/mikrosdk_click_v2/clicks/ambient2/README.md

 ### Application Init

 >
-> Initializes I2C driver and all used pins for Ambient 2 click.
+> Initializes I2C driver and all used pins for Ambient 2 Click.
-> Also executes a default configuration for this click, which means
+> Also executes a default configuration for this Click, which means
-> that click will work in continuous conversion mode, in automatic full scale
+> that Click will work in continuous conversion mode, in automatic full scale
 > range, with conversion time of 800ms.
 >